A perfect pairing! The Beef. It’s What’s For Dinner. brand and Chef Capon partner to ensure a flawless, and delicious holiday celebration

 Note: The Bacon Onion Jam can be made ahead and chilled in the fridge for a few days.
 Reheat in a sauté pan when you’re ready to use.

 Pair your fresh-off-the-grill bacon jam burger with a refreshing cucumber salad for a cool contrast.
-The cucumber salad is marinaded in tangy seasonings and if you want to save more time for table talk (or lighting sparklers!), prepare the salad the day before and store it in the refrigerator.
+The cucumber salad is marinated in tangy seasonings and if you want to save more time for table talk (or lighting sparklers!), prepare the salad the day before and store it in the refrigerator.
 More time to marinade means more intense flavor to enjoy.

 If you’re looking for something other than a burger, try Capon’s chile rubbed steak tacos with grilled Mexican street corn to bring heat and zesty flavors that feel like summertime.
-Allow the Skirt Steak to marinate in the spicey rub overnight (or at least for an hour) and char both sides of the steak to produce the most flavorful beef.
+Allow the Skirt Steak to marinate in the spicy rub overnight (or at least for an hour) and char both sides of the steak to produce the most flavorful beef.
 Top the tender steak taco with fresh salsa, avocado, crumbled queso fresco and a lime wedge and you have a fourth of July fiesta in your mouth.
 The celebration continues with the bold flavor of grilled Mexican street corn, blending sweet, savory and fiery tastes that will have your family and friends asking for more.

 Whether you’re a first-time griller or a grill master, chef Capon has some grilling tips to ensure your guests keep coming back for more.
 Watch his grilling tips video below!